-Place 2 cups oats, brown sugar, protein powder, cinnamon, and stevia into a food processor – then add the vanilla (pour the vanilla in quickly and not all in one spot) and immediately put the top on the processor and process until it is mixed very well and looks almost like a powder consistency, pulsing and/or scraping down the sides as necessary.
+Place 2 cups oats and brown sugar into food processor – pulse lightly to mix; then add cinnamon and stevia and pulse again – then add the vanilla (pour the vanilla in quickly and not all in one spot) and immediately put the top on the processor and process until it is mixed very well and looks almost like a powder consistency, pulsing and/or scraping down the sides as necessary.

 Into a large bowl, place the remaining 4 cups oats, wheat germ, and dry milk; add the contents of the food processor.

 Place the walnuts into the empty food processor and process (pulsing) until the nuts are fairly finely chopped – you want very small pieces but not ground walnut power.
 Add the walnuts to the bowl with the rest of the oat mixture.

 Mix in the raisins a little at a time; dispersing them throughout.